tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 🏞️ Static generation benefits slide

 Again, the benefit of fetching data using `getStaticProps` is that the data is fetched at build time, not when the user requests the page.
 Therefore, the user can see the page instantly, without waiting for any data to load.
+On the other hand, if you're using a `create-react-app`, you'd be using Client-Side Rendering (CSR), and have to wait for the data each time.

-Let's see how this process would look in our existing project.
+Let's see how to statically generate a page in our existing project.

 🎬 *Show github episode 3 branch*